XiaoliChan/wmiexec-RegOut/README.md

 ## Overview

 In original wmiexec.py, it get response from smb connection (port 445,139).
 Unfortunately, some antivirus software monitoring these ports as high risk.
-In this case, I drop smb connection function and use win32Process.Create method to execute command.
+In this case, I drop smb connection function and use others method to execute command.

-wmiexec-reg-sch-UnderNT6-wip.py is using win32-scheduledjob class to execute command.
-According to [WMIHACKER](https://github.com/rootclay/WMIHACKER) author, win32-scheduledjob class only works under windows NT6 (windows-server 2003).
+- wmiexec-reg-sch-UnderNT6-wip.py: Executed command by using win32-scheduledjob class.
+According to xiangshan, win32-scheduledjob class only works under windows NT6 (windows-server 2003).
 BTW, win32_scheduledjob has been disabled by default after windows NT6.
 Here is the way how to enable it.
 ```text
 Key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Schedule\Configuration